darbach/fizz-buzz/docs/resources.md

 ## Glossary

 code golf

-: An approach to problem-solving in programming, in which after satisfying the functional requirements, the next most important criterion is not runtime efficiency or code clarity, but code brevity.
+: An approach to problem-solving in programming in which the quality of a solution---assuming it satisfies the functional requirements---is assessed almost entirely by code brevity, rather than by runtime efficiency, code clarity, etc.

 minimum-threshold programming test

 : A relatively simple programming test, intended to weed out candidates who don't yet have the skills necessary for an entry-level programming position.

 ## References